kenneth-fernandes/web-programming-cs-544/README.md

 ## Description:
 - Project-1 - This project consist of a web-application that consists of four form applications using jQuery, JavaScript.

 - Project-2 - This project consists of CRUD operations on mongoDB database with the help of JavaScript.

+- Project-3 - The project consist designing and implementing REST Web Services with the help of express.js and mongoDb.

 - NOTE: README for each project is present in their respective folders.

 ### Academic Honesty statement: